Sinestro Corps War: Critical and financial reception

 Altogether, "Sinestro Corps War" turned Green Lantern into one of DC Comics' most profitable titles.
-Green Lantern: Sinestro Corps Special #1, first released June 2007, sold out in a single day.
+Green Lantern: Sinestro Corps Special #1, first released in June 2007, sold out in a single day.
 DC later reprinted the issue four times, each time with new variant covers by Van Sciver.
 By August, the issue had sold over 89,000 copies, 36% of which was the result of an unusually high number of reorders.
 The first four parts of the storyline, Green Lantern #21 and 22, and Green Lantern Corps #14 and 15, were released in July and August and also sold out.
 The issues went to a second printing, with Green Lantern Corps #14 going to a third printing.
 Green Lantern #23 and Tales of the Sinestro Corps: Parallax #1 later went on to second printings as well.
 Blue Beetle #20 saw much higher sales than usual for the title as a result of its tie-in to "Sinestro Corps War", with sales 75% higher than in the previous month.

 Critical reception to "Sinestro Corps War" was highly positive.
 IGN.com called the story a "smash hit" and Newsarama referred to it as both an "action-packed DC adventure" and "DC's blockbuster event of the year".
 Comic Book Resources released an editorial in mid-October 2007 entitled "Sinestro Corps War is what World War Hulk SHOULD be", citing the former's ability to keep up and gain momentum throughout despite being both twice as large and far less publicized than the latter.
 Comic Book Resources placed "Sinestro Corps War" on its "Best of 2007" list, and named Geoff Johns one of its "Best Writers of 2007".
 In 2008, Ethan Van Sciver earned an Eisner Award nomination for his art in Green Lantern: Sinestro Corps Special #1.

 DC Comics Executive Editor Dan DiDio praised the storyline as "the best thing that [DC Comics] put out this year.
 Without a doubt", and called "Sinestro Corps War" the model for crossovers in 2008 and beyond, including "Final Crisis".
 Didio has also stated that he would like to see a direct-to-video animated "Sinestro Corps War" film similar to Justice League: The New Frontier.
-Geoff Johns suggested elements of "Sinestro Corps War" will appear in DC Universe Online, on which he was collaborating with artist Jim Lee, although the comic storyline wasn't incorporated in the game.
+Geoff Johns suggested elements of "Sinestro Corps War" to appear in DC Universe Online, on which he was collaborating with artist Jim Lee, although the comic storyline wasn't incorporated in the game.